MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 Specifies the property to get or the method to call.

 Wildcard characters are permitted, but work only if the resulting string resolves to a unique value.
-If, for example, you run `Get-Process | ForEach -MemberName *Name`, and more than one member exists with a name that contains the string Name, such as the **ProcessName** and **Name** properties, the command fails.
+For example, if you run `Get-Process | ForEach -MemberName *Name`, the wildcard pattern matches more than one member causing the command to fail.

 This parameter was introduced in Windows PowerShell 3.0.